'Under attack:' Jury in murder trial sees video of Ahmaud Arbery's last minutes | Law-Order

 'Under attack:' Jury in murder trial sees video of Ahmaud Arbery's last minutes

-The McMichaels grabbed a handgun and a 12-gauge shotgun and jumped in the son's pickup truck after Arbery ran by their driveway.
-"I assumed something was up," Travis McMichael later told police when explaining why he and his father chased Arbery, Dunikoski told the jury, composed of 11 white people and one Black person, in Glynn County Superior Court in Brunswick.
+Minutes later, Arbery would be shot dead by Travis McMichael, the youngest of his pursuers through the streets of Satilla Shores, a quiet, green cluster of houses outside the small coastal city of Brunswick.
+Jurors looked on as a graphic video froze on a frame of Arbery's body in the street, a gaping shotgun wound in his chest, an image left onscreen as technicians tried to fix technical glitches that hindered the first day of testimony.

-Ahmaud Arbery was "under attack" when three white men in pickup trucks chased the Black jogger through a mostly white neighborhood in southern Georgia before killing him with a shotgun, a prosecutor told the jury in the men's murder trial on Friday.
-Gregory McMichael, 65, his son Travis McMichael, 35, and neighbor William "Roddie" Bryan, 52, have pleaded not guilty to charges of murder, aggravated assault and false imprisonment for shooting Arbery dead on Feb.
+Gregory McMichael, 65; his son Travis McMichael, 35; and neighbor William "Roddie" Bryan, 52, have pleaded not guilty to charges of murder, aggravated assault and false imprisonment for their deadly pursuit of Arbery on Feb.
 23, 2020.
+Bryan's cellphone video of Travis McMichael shooting Arbery spurred outrage when it emerged more than two months after the encounter.
+It was seen by many as another example of a Black person falling under dangerous suspicion while engaged in some humdrum activity.

-They later said they thought Arbery might have been fleeing a crime and were trying to detain him under the state's now-repealed citizen's arrest statute in a neighborhood their lawyers say was "on edge" over reports of thefts.
-"It is a citizen's job to help the police, and the law authorizes that," Robert Rubin, a lawyer representing the younger McMichael, said in his opening statement.
+The men later said they thought Arbery might have been fleeing a crime and were trying to detain him under the state's now-repealed citizen's arrest statute in a neighborhood their lawyers say was "on edge" over reports of thefts.
+"It is a citizen's job to help the police, and the law authorizes that," Robert Rubin, Travis McMichael's lawyer, said in his opening statement in the Glynn County Superior Court.
 "When seconds count, the police are often minutes away.
 The police are not going to catch this guy at the speed he's running."

-The defendants' own words undermine their defense, prosecutor Linda Dunikoski said in her opening statement.
-The men had "assumed the worst" upon seeing a Black man running down their street on a warm Sunday afternoon in Satilla Shores, a residential area near the small coastal city of Brunswick.
-The McMichaels grabbed a handgun and a 12-gauge shotgun and jumped in the son's pickup truck after Arbery ran by their driveway.
+Gregory McMichael was out in his driveway repairing seat cushions for his boat when Arbery ran by.
+He and his son grabbed a handgun and a 12-gauge shotgun and jumped in the son's pickup truck in pursuit.
+The defendants' own words undermine their defense, prosecutor Linda Dunikoski said in her opening statement to the mostly white jury, which has only one Black member.

-"I assumed something was up," Travis McMichael later told police when explaining why he and his father chased Arbery, Dunikoski told the jury, composed of 11 white people and one Black person, in Glynn County Superior Court in Brunswick.
-Bryan saw the pursuit as it came near his home and jumped in his own pickup truck.
+"I assumed something was up," Travis McMichael later told police when explaining why they chased Arbery, Dunikoski said.
+Bryan saw the pursuit as it neared his home and jumped in his own truck.
 Dunikoski called the truck a "5,000-pound lethal weapon" that Bryan swerved toward Arbery four times to angle him off the road into a ditch.

-"They made decisions in their driveways based on those assumptions that took a young man's life, and that is why we are here."
-'LIKE A RAT'

 Dunikoski said the defendants had deadly intent, pointing to something the elder McMichael told police he shouted at Arbery: "Stop or I'll blow your fucking head off!"
 She said he also told police they had trapped Arbery "like a rat."
-Arbery's father left the courtroom before Bryan's cellphone video of the shooting was played, which shows the younger McMichael pointing his shotgun at Arbery, who runs towards it before the fatal shots are fired.
-Arbery's mother sobbed into a man's shoulder in the courtroom gallery.
+She said Arbery was simply a fitness buff and told the jury they would soon be shown his sneakers, their tread worn smooth by his avid jogging.

-Rubin said in his opening statement that Travis McMichael had been frightened that Arbery might have been armed, though it would turn out the jogger did not even have his cellphone on him.
-The man opened fire in self-defense as Arbery tried to grab his shotgun, Rubin said, and was left distraught and covered in Arbery's blood.
+COVERED IN BLOOD Rubin said in his opening statement that Travis McMichael had been frightened that Arbery might have been armed.
+It would turn out the jogger did not even have his cellphone on him.

+McMichael opened fire in self-defense as Arbery tried to grab his shotgun, Rubin said.
+In the months before the shooting, reports of several property crimes unnerved residents of Satilla Shores, Rubin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)